-Metal Cutting and Machine Tools Prof. Asimava Roy Choudhury Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Metal Cutting and Machine Tools Prof. Asimava Roy Choudhury Department of Mechanical Engineering Indian Institute of Technology-Kharagpur

-Lecture - 08 Mechanics of material removal
+Lecture-08 Mechanics of Material Removal

-Welcome viewers to the 8th lecture of the lecture series Metal Cutting and Machine Tools.
-So, in the previous lecture we have roughly had an idea how chips form and what are the ways in which we can estimate from looking at the chip, how much is the deformation and what sort of other physical features are observable when we are looking at a chip like built up edge formation, and what sort of analogies can be used in case of chip in order to find out where the deformation is taking place and some calculations to find out how we can find out those angles related to you know geometric features related to the deformation.
+Welcome viewers to the 8th lecture of the lecture series metal cutting and machine tools.
+So, in the previous lecture we have roughly had an idea how chips form and what are the ways in which we can estimate from looking at the chip.
+How much is the deformation and what sort of other physical features are observable when we are looking at a chip.
+Like built up edge formation and what sort of analogies can be used in case of chip in order to find out where the deformation is taking place.

-So, at the end of the you know now we are well poised at the end of the 7th lecture to look at the mechanics of the metal material cutting process.
+And some calculations to find out how we can find out those angles related to geometric features related to the deformation.
+So, now we are well poised at the end of the 7th lecture to look at the mechanics of the material cutting process.
 So, the 8th lecture let us formally start.

 So, here first of all we see a chip coming out of the cutting zone in a particular direction and you will notice that roughly I have indicated that the chip is coming out in the orthogonal direction.
 What is orthogonal direction?
-This one, this one is the trace of the cutting plane seen from top cutting plane or pi c.
+This one is the trace of the cutting plane seen from top, cutting plane or π_c .
 This one perpendicular to it and perpendicular to the reference plane must be orthogonal plane.

-So, I have drawn a figure in which I am cleaning that the chip is coming down I mean coming out of the cutting zone by moving along the orthogonal plane.
-Now, you might place a question what is the reason for which we assume make this assumption you know assumptions should be at least logical that is logical to make an assumption we do not have the full picture.
-So, we now come across a term called orthogonal cutting what is orthogonal cutting.
-Let us address it this way that orthogonal cutting in case of orthogonal cutting the chips flow along the orthogonal plane.
-Now, is there any reason for which chips will not flow along the orthogonal plane?
-Yes, there are a number of reasons and the most I mean the major reason for which the chips might not flow along the orthogonal plane is that the inclination angle might not be 0.
+So, I have drawn a figure in which I am cleaning that the chip is I mean coming out of the cutting zone by moving along the orthogonal plane.
+Now you might raise a question what is the reason for which we assume make this assumption should be at least logical, that is okay, logical to make an assumption we do not have the full picture.
+So, now come across a term called orthogonal cutting.

+What is orthogonal cutting?
+Let us address it this way that orthogonal cutting the chips flow along the orthogonal plane.
+Now is there any reason for which chips will not flow along the orthogonal plane?
+Yes, there are a number of reasons and the most and the major reason for which the chips might not flow along the orthogonal plane is that the inclination angle might not be zero.

 So, let us write it down, that is it.

-So, inclination angle means that if the cutting edge as you can see here there is the trace of the cutting edge as seen in the plan view if the cutting edge is slightly appraised.
-I mean inclined so that it is in end endpoint here towards this side is appraised with respect to the cutting point or it is you know slightly down in that case inclination angle is existing and in such a case we will find that the chip will be deviating from its from the orthogonal plane moving slightly away.
-By how much may be very close to lambda if we make some assumptions.
+So, inclination angle means that if the cutting edge as you can see here there is the trace of the cutting edge as seen in the plan view.
+If the cutting edge is slightly appraised I mean inclined so that it is in endpoint here towards this side is appraised with respect to the cutting point or it is slightly down.
+In that case inclination angle is existing and in such a case we will find that the chip will be deviating from the orthogonal plane moving slightly away by how much may be very close to λ , if we make some assumptions.

-Now, the second point is other reasons for which or the chip might be deviating from the orthogonal plane and first of all why are we so much hung up that orthogonal plane is something other than cutting is something special.
-Orthogonal cutting is you know occurrence when the chips can sorry when the forces can be considered to be contained in a two dimensional plane and it is easy for us to visualize the situation and make force analysis.
+Now the second point is other reasons for which or the chip might be deviating from the orthogonal plane and first of all why are we so much hung up that orthogonal cutting is something special.
+Orthogonal cutting is a occurrence when the forces can be considered to be contained in a two dimensional plane.
+And it is easy for us to visualize the situation and make force analysis.